Pathways to Peace 2019

 Join us as we hold our annual conference, 8th – 10th March 2019 at Hinsley Hall in Leeds.

-With a focus on challenging the military mindset and finding alternative pathways to peace, we will be welcoming Rev Dan Woodhouse, anti-arms campaigner, and Fabian Hamilton, Shadow Minister for Disarmament and Peace on Saturday 9th March.
+With a focus on challenging the military mindset and finding alternative pathways to peace.

 Rev Dan Woodhouse made headlines for breaking into a BAE Systems airbase in Lancashire alongside Quaker friend Sam Walton.
 The base was producing and maintaining warplanes for use in war crimes in Yemen by the Saudi led coalition.
 Dan is a Methodist Minister currently serving in Leeds.

 Fabian Hamilton MP for Leeds North East, and Shadow Minister for Disarmament and Peace argues that the UK has the institutional capacity to formulate, influence and implement international strategies to promote peace.
 And that these resources should be used to strengthen the liberal and social democratic values of human rights, democracy, poverty reduction and global governance.

 Rethinking Security with Celia Mckeon: Rethinking Security is a network of organisations, academics and activists who share a concern about the current approach to national security in the UK and beyond.
 The network is committed to building a much richer understanding of what security really means, and of what is required to tackle insecurity and build a more just and peaceful world.